-Severe sludge can build up to the middle of a radiator if any of your radiators are only getting hot at the top then this is the sign of a severe build-up.
+Severe sludge can build up to the middle of a radiator.
+If any of your radiators are only getting hot at the top, then this is the sign of a severe build-up.
 Not all sludge build-ups are equal across all radiators.
 You may find some work ok while others stay cold at the bottom and even middle.
 Some radiators may heat quickly while others don’t.
 Any of the above is an indication you need a power flush.

 Badly sludged radiators may not even heat up at all.
-If your pipes are hot, your radiator valves are ok (and open) and won’t release water on bleeding you have a severe sludge build-up.
-Get a Power flush ASAP harsh sludge can cause damage to boilers and radiators.
+If your pipes are hot, your radiator valves are ok (and open) and won’t release water on bleeding.
+You have a severe sludge build-up.
+Get a Power flush ASAP.
+Harsh sludge can cause damage to boilers and radiators.

 Black Or Brown Water On Bleeding

-When bleeding your radiator take note of the watercolour.
+When bleeding your radiator, take note of the watercolour.

 - Grey Water – greywater is normal and nothing to worry about

-- Brown Water – brown water is an indication of corrosion, A power flush is recommended
+- Brown Water – brown water is an indication of corrosion.
+A power flush is recommended

-- Black Water – black water is an indication of sludge in the system a power flush is highly recommended
+- Black Water – black water is an indication of sludge in the system.
+A power flush is highly recommended

 Boiler Keeps Switching Off

 Various faults can cause a boiler to continuously switch off.
-Sludge may be the cause if the water flows restricted and the pressure drops, your boiler will automatically switch off.
+Sludge may be the cause.
+If the water flows restricted and the pressure drops, your boiler will automatically switch off.

 Corroded radiators may spring small leaks.
-If you notice any radiators leaking it’s likely old and corroded from sludge and debris which will wear away steel and copper from the inside slowly but surely over many years.
+If you notice any radiators leaking, it’s likely old and corroded from sludge and debris, which will wear away steel and copper from the inside slowly but surely over many years.
 Replace your radiator, thoroughly inspect your other radiators and flush your system.
 This will stop the leaking and prevent any further corrosion.

-Never ignore any unusual noises rectifying minor issues before they turn into major issues is cheaper and less hassle in the long-run.
+Never ignore any unusual noises.
+Rectifying minor issues before they turn into major issues is cheaper and less hassle in the long run.
 Powerflushing allows your system to run at full capacity and minimises the possibility of breakdown.

 Cleanse Your Central Heating System With Power Flushing

-The procedure removes rust, debris, limescale and the resulting build-up known as ‘Sludge’ a mud type mixture that inhibits your central heating system slowing heat and wasting fuel.
+The procedure removes rust, debris, limescale and the resulting build-up known as ‘Sludge’, a mud type mixture that inhibits your central heating system slowing heat and wasting fuel.

 You can easily avoid these issues by having a Powerflush every five years or so.
 A clean system is far less likely to suffer from internal corrosion, blockages and boiler failure.

-When having a new boiler installed, always have a Power Flush beforehand.
+When having a new boiler installation, always have a Power Flush beforehand.
 New boilers will run at their very best when the system is clean and free from sludge, giving you full heat output and the best possible energy efficiency and fuel spend.

 The Benefits Of Power Flushing